 Also, do not rely on a single pitch.
 Your audience will change throughout the con.
 The early hours are typically family-friendly, while the evening hours are much more saucy.
 You have to mold to the environment.
 For example, I keep a folder full of different signage options, which allows me to cater to the current audience.
 I don’t hang the signs themselves, I use acrylic stands and swap out as needed.

 I tried a con booth and barely sold anything.
 What gives?

 Cons are hit and miss by nature and not all of them will be profitable.
 A myriad of factors go into making a con financially successful.
 But, that’s not the point.
 Remember that you’re there to promote yourself first and foremost.
 Did you engage your audience?
 Did you build contacts?
 Did you give away a bunch of cards and freebies?
 If the answer is no, then the con is not to blame.
 Time to re-evaluate your approach.

 I can’t afford booths at big cons.
 What are my options?

 It’s not uncommon for authors to share booths in order to cut costs.
 This is especially true for writers groups.
-For example, I’m a member of Southwest Writers and a few SFF groups.
-When the big cons roll around, a few of us will get together to share the expense, which can add up quick when you throw in hotels, gas, etc. Sometimes the organization itself will share the cost in order to gain exposure.
+When the big cons roll around, a few of my author friends may get together to share the expense, which can add up quick when you throw in hotels, travel, etc. Sometimes the organization itself will share the cost in order to gain exposure.
 Plus, it’s always nice to have friends there to alleviate the mental stress (and cover bathroom breaks).
-Sure, your space is smaller and it might affect your sales a bit, but you gain access to the most valuable part: a massive sea of targeted readers.
+Sure, your space is smaller and it might affect your sales a bit, but you gain access to the most valuable part: a massive sea of target readers.